Papers in Refereed Journals

 Periodicity is ubiquitous in nature.
 In this work, we analyze the dynamical reasons for which periodic windows that appear in parameter space diagrams have different shapes and structures.
 For that, we make use of a dynamical quantity called spine -- the skeleton of the window -- in order to explain a conjecture that describes the presence of periodic windows in the parameter space of high-dimensional chaotic systems.

 This paper appears in the International Journal of Bifurcation and Chaos, Vol 13 #9, p.
 2681-2688 (2003).
+Journal link

-+Electric Field Modulation of Synchronization in Neural Networks
++ Electric Field Modulation of Synchronization in Neural Networks

 Eun-Hyoung Park, Paul So, Ernest Barreto, Bruce J. Gluckman, and Steven J. Schiff